mikhailklassen/recirculation/README.md

 The network is comprised of an input ("visible") layer with 4 neurons, fully connected to a hidden layer of 2 neurons, fully connected to the "visible" layer in a closed loop.
 The network aims to reconstruct the input vector from the hidden layer.

-The idea behind this network is similar to that of an autoencoders.
+The idea behind this network is similar to that of an autoencoder.